 comments. (lots of comments)

-A jar file with 10 classes to use in the assignment.
+A zip file with the given classes to use in the assignment.
 You will make

 ||Provided by me and you|

 |Guide||The Huffman HOWTO page is a guide to help you complete the assignment.
 It gives an overview of the various parts of the assignment.||Provided by me|

 |Documentation||Documentation for the provided, non standard Java classes.
 You will have to refer to the documentation a great deal.||Provided by me|

 The small text file contains "Eerie eyes seen near lake."

 SmallTxtTreeHeader.txt.hf.
 Small sample file to use when